scottmaran/scottmaran.github.io/PROGRESS.md

 - Instantiate NPC skaters from `assets/config/npcs.json`, ensuring each entry reuses the existing sprite variants and clamps to the rink.
 - Render NPCs alongside the player (with painter’s-order sorting already in place) and block the player/puck from clipping through their hitboxes.
 - Add subtle HUD cues or labels for NPC proximity to prepare for future interactions.

+## Phase 3 – Static Computer Players
+### Completed
+- **NPC Instancing**: Parsed `assets/config/npcs.json`, loaded the referenced sprite variants (with caching), and spawned those skaters as static entities.
+They show up immediately (bench players + goalie) and draw in the same painter’s-order stack as the human player.
+- **Collision Handling**: Player and free puck now respect each NPC’s hitbox (circular or rectangular).
+When you skate into a bench skater, the runtime nudges you around them, and free pucks bounce off their bodies with light damping.
+- **Rendering/Loop Integration**: NPCs sit inside `game.skaters`, receive animation ticks even though they don’t move, and render automatically with the rest of the drawables.
+Direction hints still appear above them so the rink feels populated while hotspots remain functional.

+### Next Up
+- Polish NPC presentation (nameplates, subtle glow) and explore interactive behaviors (coach tips, simple patrol routes) in a future roadmap iteration.